michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 17. Of a truth, Lord, the kings of Assyria have destroyed the nations and their lands,

-18. And have cast their gods into the fire: for they were no gods, but the work of men’s hands, wood and stone: therefore they have destroyed them.cast: Heb. given
+18. And have cast their gods into the fire: for they were no gods, but the work of men’s hands, wood and stone: therefore they have destroyed them.

 19. Now therefore, O Lord our God, I beseech thee, save thou us out of his hand, that all the kingdoms of the earth may know that thou art the Lord God, even thou only.